This Data Processing Agreement (“DPA”) is incorporated into, and is subject to the terms and conditions of, the MyEva Contract between Us and You.

 2.3 Prohibited data.
 You will not provide (or cause to be provided) any Sensitive Data to Us for processing under the MyEva Contract, and We will have no liability whatsoever for Sensitive Data, whether in connection with a Security Incident or otherwise.
 For the avoidance of doubt, this DPA will not apply to Sensitive Data.

 2.4 Your compliance.
 You represent and warrants that (i) You have complied, and will continue to comply, with all applicable Data Protection Laws in respect of its collecting of Authorised User Data and transferring to Us for the purposes of providing the Service and all processing instructions You issue to Us; and (ii) You have provided, and will continue to provide, all notice and has obtained, and will continue to obtain, all consents and rights necessary under Data Protection Laws for Us to process Authorised User Data for the purposes described in the MyEva Contract.
-You shall have sole responsibility for the accuracy, quality, and legality of Authorised User Data and the means by which You acquired Authorised User Data.
-You agree that You are responsible for complying with all laws (including Data Protection Laws) applicable to any emails or other content created, sent or managed through the Service, including those relating to obtaining consents (where required) to send emails, the content of the emails and its email deployment practices.
+You shall have sole responsibility for the accuracy, quality, and legality of Authorised User Data as provided by You to Us and the means by which You acquired Authorised User Data.

 2.5 Notification obligations regarding your instructions.
 We shall promptly notify You in writing, unless prohibited from doing so under Data Protection Laws, if we become aware or believes that any data processing instruction from You violates Data Protection Laws.